INVESTING IN WHISKY CASKS VERSUS SHARES OR PROPERTY

 Casks are a long-term investment and if you are considering buying a cask you should be prepared to have your capital tied up for at least 10-15 years to see the best returns on your money.
 If you need to release part of that capital beforehand you will need to sell your entire cask, as you cannot sell part of a cask.
 When you do decide to sell your cask, releasing your capital can take time in order to get you the best price and that should be taken into consideration as well.

-Unless you go through the lengthy process of obtaining a WOWGA licence you are not able to regularly trade in casks.
-You can buy a cask, or several casks, for personal use and then sell those for a profit, however the regular buying and selling of casks requires the proper licences – unlike buying property.
+This will change in March 2025.
+Unless you go through the lengthy process of becoming WOWGR certified private individuals cannot regularly trade in casks.
+You can buy a cask, or several casks, for personal use and then sell those for a profit, however the regular buying and selling of casks requires the proper licences.

-If you want to find out more about investing in casks of whisky you can sign up to receive our Whisky Cask Buying Guide; a free 52-page magazine that outlines everything you need to know about becoming a whisky cask owner.
+If you want to find out more about investing in casks of whisky you can sign up to receive our Whisky Cask Buying Guide; a free 52-page PDF that outlines everything you need to know about becoming a whisky cask owner.
+You can also email [email protected] for more information on buying a scotch whisky cask through us.

 Advice You Can Trust